tapdata/tapdata-docs/docs/prerequisites/sybase.md

 <Content />

 [Sybase Database](https://infocenter.sybase.com/help/index.jsp), also known as Adaptive Server Enterprise (ASE), is a high-performance, reliable, and scalable enterprise-grade relational database management system.
 Sybase is nearing the end of its support lifecycle, and it is recommended to migrate to other databases to reduce risk.
-With Atlas-View, you can easily build real-time synchronization pipelines to sync Sybase data to other database platforms, ensuring business continuity.
+With TapView, you can easily build real-time synchronization pipelines to sync Sybase data to other database platforms, ensuring business continuity.

 ## Supported Versions and Architectures
 * **Version**: Sybase 16